I've Never Used Anything Quite Like Katie Jane Hughes's New Product — And That's Good

-As Refinery29’s resident CEO of Glow (a title I gave to myself and no one else knows about), it’s crucial that I find members of my clan of luminescent people.
-For those who have been told their entire lives they have too much highlighter on, I speak for you.
+As Refinery29’s resident CEO of Glow (yes, that's a title I gave to myself), it’s crucial that I find members of my clan of luminescent people.
+For those who have been told that they have too much highlighter on, I speak for you.
 But I couldn’t have made it to the top of the Glow Tower (created entirely of bottles of Pixi Glow Tonic) without the works of makeup artist Katie Jane Hughes, who shined and gleamed so I could glow.

 I first learned about Hughes from where I still get a lot of my beauty information: The /r/BeautyGuruChatter subreddit sometime in 2018.
 My life was changed for the better.
-So many of Hughes’ tips and techniques on doing makeup I still use to this day — from a negative space cat eye to the softest sparkly eyeshadow.
-Hughes has always done her makeup the way I want to do my makeup: Glow-forward and accessible, but always with something a little different.
+I still use so many of Hughes’ makeup tips and techniques to this day — from a negative space cat eye to the softest sparkly eyeshadow.
+Hughes has always done her makeup the way I want to do mine: Glow-forward and accessible, but always with something a little different.
 If anyone can convince you to put a pearl on your face or wear yellow eyeshadow, it’s KJH herself.
 I highly doubt she even owns a single matte beauty product.
-My abundant love for Hughes made me first in line to try out KJH.brand, her new makeup line, which launched on September 26 with its first product: The Hyper Shine High Lite Kit, a customizable illuminator that glow lovers everywhere are begging to get their hands on.
+My abundant love for Hughes made me first in line to try out KJH.brand, her new makeup line, which launched on 26th September with its first product: The Hyper Shine High Lite Kit, a customisable illuminator for glow lovers everywhere.

 AdvertisementADVERTISEMENT